 Our perceived happiness levels are very subjective and relative to our ideas and memories.

-We can certainly say that there is not a single or universal answer of how to be happier.
+There is certainly not a single or universal answer to how to be happier.
 We all have different preferences that make us feel more satisfied, different interests that drive us, and bodies with different physical needs.

 Our conditions are just not the same, isn't it?